Sharing is Caring..Let the world know about this story

 At the Pier, we were blown away by what we saw.
 The transition from being spectators to being a character had been complete.
 We were in Thailand staring at a beach that had waters alternating between Green and Blue.
 We had enough green cover where the palm trees grew over one another on hills by the beaches.
 Our dream #TheBeachTrail2017 was about to begin.

-Watch this space for Link to Part-2, but if you are itching to know what happened on the Ferry, do watch the below video film of our trip which has more details as part of the Trailer.
+If you are itching to know what happened on the Ferry, do watch the below video film of our trip which has more details as part of the Trailer.